Shakibul-CyberSec/Bug-Bounty-Automated-Recon/README.md

     ```bash
     source ~/.zshrc   # or source ~/.bashrc
     ```
-# Adding `pipx`,  to `Amass`,PATH
+# Adding `pipx` to PATH
-  If the arjun tool is not found after installation, it's likely because pipx's binary directory is not in your PATH.
-You can resolve this by ensuring that pipx's installation path is added to your system's PATH.
+  If the arjun tool is not found after installation, it's likely because `pipx`'s binary directory is not in your PATH.
+You can resolve this by ensuring that `pipx`'s installation path is added to your system's PATH.
-Step 1: Run the following command to ensure pipx is in your PATH:
+Step 1: Run the following command to ensure `pipx` is in your PATH:
  ```bash
  pipx ensurepath
  ```
-This command automatically ensures that pipx's binary directory is included in your PATH for future terminal sessions.
+This command automatically ensures that `pipx`'s binary directory is included in your PATH for future terminal sessions.
 Step 2: Reload your shell configuration:
-After running pipx ensurepath, reload your shell configuration to apply the changes.
+After running `pipx` ensurepath, reload your shell configuration to apply the changes.
  ```bash
  source ~/.zshrc   # or source ~/.bashrc
   ```